shylesh128/PainPal/README.md

-# painit
+# Pain mate

-Pain is a MERN stack web app that provides a safe space for people to connect, share, and find solace with others who understand their experiences.
+Pain mate is a web app that provides a safe space for people to connect, share, and find solace with others who understand their experiences.
 Users can express their feelings, connect with strangers, and collaborate on topics that matter to them